River Lym: Human activity

 The town of Lyme Regis has grown around the south part of the river, with residential houses, holiday cottages, bridges and a watermill connected to it.
 The River Lim Path is a recreational footpath designated alongside the river.
 Three other recreational footpaths, the Wessex Ridgeway, Liberty Trail and East Devon Way, coincide with sections of the river.
 Buddle Bridge, which crosses over the river at Lyme Regis, became a Grade I listed building by Historic England in 1952.

 In Saxon times, the abbots of Sherborne Abbey had salt-boiling rights on land adjacent to the River Lym.
 Town Mill, a watermill dating from 1340, is powered by the River Lym via a leat running along a lynch.
 The Domesday Book records a mill at Lyme in 1086, so the site may be much older.
 After being restored, the mill now produces flour.
 In 2012, graffiti artist Banksy stencilled an origami crane on a wall adjacent to the River Lym at the intersection of Mill Green and Coombe Street.
+In May 2023 an ecologist member of the River Lim Action Group declared that the river was "ecologically dead" following many sewage spills.